-I know that for many of us, dealing with cleaning and organizing a kids’ bathroom is a dreadful task.
+I know that for many of us, cleaning and organizing a kids’ bathroom can be a dreadful task.

 Refrain from donating these unless you want to thoroughly clean, disinfect, and sanitize them.

 Now that the bathroom is empty, this should make it a bit easier to clean.

 Remove any washable items such as shower curtains, rugs, and toilet lid/tank covers, and toss them in the washer while you do the next set of tasks.

 Give the shower/tub area a good scrubbing – I found this awesome bathtub cleaner recipe that easily removed dirty rings and stuck-on mildew stains in my kids’ tub.

 Clean the inside and outside of the toilet and sink/vanity – for a chemical-free cleaner, try this product that is safe for kids.